-Our friends at the Craft Yarn Council, working together with publishers, fiber, needle and hook manufacturers have come up symbols to bring uniformity to our industry.
+The Craft Yarn Council, working together with publishers, fiber, needle and hook manufacturers has a handy chart that brings uniformity to the industry.
 This handy chart will help you select the right material for your project.
 Keep in mind, however, that it is only a guideline.
 For instance, I usually will use an “H” hook to crochet with worsted weight yarn–and that’s not in the “recommended” range.
 You should always use the hook that gives you the right gauge for your project.

 * This chart is a guideline only and reflects the most commonly used gauges and hook sizes for specific yarn categories.